nikkoxd/vk-poster/README.md

 ## Custom messages

-No good solution has been implemented for this yet.
+To make your own messages, insert a document following the schema located at `src/schemas/Message.ts`

-Right now, to make your own messages, insert a document following the schema located at `src/schemas/Message.ts`
+A proper solution is being worked on [here](https://github.com/stella-embed-builder).

 ## Custom translations